oddjones/eleventy-base-blog/posts/I_miss_cigarette_breaks.md

 ---
-title: I miss cigarette breaks
+title: A case for "Mental Cigarette Breaks"
 description: A proposal to introduce "mental cigarette breaks"
 date: 2022-08-04
 tags:
   - PKM
+  - Mental health
-  - time management
+  - mindfulness
 layout: layouts/post.njk
 ---

-# I miss cigarette breaks

 I pride myself on not having smoked for over 15 years.
 It's a filthy habit and one that took a long time to break.
 (Patches, if you want to know are what did it for me - plus being an early adopter of what at the time were called "e-cigarettes").
 It took a long time for me not to get hooked by the nose like the kids in the bisto ad whenever I smelled cigarette smoke (not the smell of cigarettes on clothes or in houses, smokers - that _stinks_ just in case you didn't know)